With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreMediapolis Care Facility is a mental health clinic in Mediapolis, Iowa, located at 142 North Orchard Street, P. o.
 Box 129, 52637.
 Mediapolis Care Facility offers residential treatment.
-Mediapolis Care Facility provides behavior modification, cognitive behavioral therapy and activity therapy to adults, seniors 65 or older and young adults.
+Mediapolis Care Facility provides dialectical behavior therapy, psychotropic medication and activity therapy to adults, seniors 65 or older and young adults.
 Mediapolis Care Facility also supports people with serious mental illness.
-Some other services provided by Mediapolis Care Facility include housing services, diet and exercise counseling and supported housing.
+Some other services provided by Mediapolis Care Facility include diet and exercise counseling, housing services and supported housing.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.